-amortised cost - liabilities that are not held for trading, such as operational creditors and borrowings; and this means that the amount presented in the Balance Sheet is the outstanding principal repayable (plus accrued interest); and interest charged to the Comprehensive Income and Expenditure Statement is the amount payable for the year according to the lease or loan agreement.
+- amortised cost liabilities that are not held for trading, such as operational creditors and borrowings; and - fair value through profit or loss liabilities held for trading.

+The Council currently only has liabilities carried at amortised cost relating to Finance Leases and borrowing, this means that the amount presented in the Balance Sheet is the outstanding principal repayable (plus accrued interest); and interest charged to the Comprehensive Income and Expenditure Statement is the amount payable for the year according to the lease or loan agreement.